Wealth management

 1. If the numbers are the right size, itemize.

 To decide if itemizing is the right strategy for you, add up the amount of your allowable itemized deductions, including home mortgage interest, property/state/local income taxes, and other common deductions.
 If that sum is greater than the standard deduction, then itemizing would leave you better off.
 If not, take the standard deduction.
-Note: For people over the age of 65, the standard deduction is larger—$17,000 for single filers and $33,200 for those married filing jointly, with both spouses over age 65.5
+Note: For people over the age of 65, the standard deduction is $6,000 more for single filers and $12,000 more for married filing jointly, with both spouses over age 65.5

 2. Donate appreciated assets like stocks or bonds.